 |---|---|

-| More stable energy | No sugar crashes or hunger spikes |
+| More stable energy | Fewer blood-sugar swings means fewer crashes between meals |

-| Reduced cravings | Ketones naturally suppress appetite |
+| Reduced cravings | Ketosis can suppress the hunger hormone ghrelin4 |

 Sample Schedule: Keto + Intermittent Fasting